MinasXir/node.js---FE-javascript-routing/README.md

 1)Make sure node.js is installed on your machine.

-2)Download or clone the project.
+2)Download or clone the repo.

 3)Open a terminal and type the 2 bellow commands